 doubles every two years.
 It is an observation (rather then an real law)

 A variation to this law, which is often mistakenly attributed

-to Moore, was defined by Intel executive David House.
-He said that
+to Moore, was defined by Intel executive David House, who said that

 processing power doubles every 18 months (the combined effect

 Back in the 19th century, Auguste Kerckhoffs stated that any cipher system

 should be secure even if everything about the system, except the key,

 is public knowledge.
 This statement of 1883, known as